-The impact assessment results indicate that Module A3, i.e. manufacturing, is the key contributor to global warming potential, acidification potential, eutrophication potential, smog formation potential, and abiotic resource depletion potential of fossil energy resources.
-Module A1, i.e. upstream processing and manufacturing of raw materials, is the most significant contributor to ozone depletion potential.
-Module A2, i.e. transportation of raw materials to the manufacturer, is not the most significant contributors to any environmental impact category.
+The impact assessment results indicate that Module A3, i.e. manufacturing, is the key contributor to a majority of global warming potential, ozone depletion potential, acidification potential, eutrophication potential, smog formation potential, and abiotic resource depletion potential of fossil energy resources.
+Module A1, i.e. upstream processing and manufacturing of raw materials, and Module A2, i.e. transportation of raw materials to the manufacturer, are not the most significant contributors to any environmental impact category.
 The below figure presents the relative contribution of the A1, A2, and A3 modules to the total.